brendongray/brendongray-portfolio/final_project_part2.md

 Interviewee 3: An undergrad studying economics.
 Interviewee 3 lives in Pittsburgh.
 He is considering entering either politics or policy.

 Having identified and scheduled interviews, I then prepared questions for the interviewees.
 I broke up my questions to be focused on the narrative and the visual elements of my wireframe.
-My initial idea was to ask each person verbatium the questions.
+My initial idea was to ask each person verbatim the questions.
 In some instances, the comments came up naturally.
 For example, as I finished showing the presentation to interviewee 2, he said "the infographic resonated with me," so I didn't follow it up with my first prepared question.